iulian4ik/thinkster-django-angular-tutorial/chapter01.md

     created_at = models.DateTimeField(auto_now_add=True)
     updated_at = models.DateTimeField(auto_now=True)

-This field records the time that the `UserProfile` object was created.
+The `created_at` field records the time that the `Account` object was created.
 By passing `auto_now_add=True` to `models.DateTimeField`, we are telling Django that this field should be automatically set when the object is created and non-editable after that.

 Similar to `created_at`, `updated_at` is automatically set by Django.
 The difference between `auto_now_add=True` and `auto_now=True` is that `auto_now=True` causes the field to update each time the object is saved.